m-bugaj/LocationGuard-Pro-App/README.md

 ### QR Code Scanner 📷
 - Users must scan QR codes at their workplace to continue tracking time.
-- Valid scans extend the work hours countdown.
-- Incorrect or missed scans are recorded in the database.
+- Correctly scanning the qr code adds the accrued hours to the database and resets the counter.

 ### Notification System 🔔
 - Users receive timely notifications to remind them to scan QR codes.